NEHA PATNAIK/ VIETNAM/ UPDATED MARCH 2020

-Planning a trip to Vietnam and wondering about the travel budget?
+Planning a trip to Vietnam and wondering about the cost of travel to Vietnam?
 Worry no more because you have come to the right place!
-In this post, i am gonna write about the vietnam travel budget for one week and how much you you need to save.
+In this post, i am gonna write about the Vietnam trip budget for one week and how much to budget for Vietnam.
+In this article, i will be covering our total Vietnam travel cost, the average Vietnam budget per day, Vietnam hotel prices, Vietnam food prices, transport cost in Vietnam and what your Vietnam trip budget should be.
+Plus tips to cut your costs.
 Keep reading for detailed analysis of all our cost categories so you know what to expect.

 As usual, this blog is an expression of my love for travelling and writing.
 There is no sponsorship in any form and all opinions and recommendations are my own.